oracle/fmw-kubernetes/docs-source/content/idm-products/oam/manage-oam-domains/delete-domain-home.md

 ---
-title: "e.
+title: "f.
 Delete the OAM domain home"
 description: "Learn about the steps to cleanup the OAM domain home."
 ---